A timed contest for automobile drivers designed to test driving skill.

 8:30-9:30: course open for walking

 9:30: Drivers (and all persons on-site) mandatory meeting

 10am: First heat starts, first car off

 end of event: Awards ceremony

 There is usually a 15 minute break between heats for grid change over and walk-throughs.
-At events where time is constrained, walk-throughs may be limited to only between heats 2 and 3, at the event chairman's discretion.
+At events where time is constrained, walk-throughs may be limited, at the event chairman's discretion.
 Hersheypark is one event where we are limited on time and may not allow walk-throughs.
 Also, Hersheypark (big lot) events start earlier by 1/2 hour.

 Working the course